slurm and kubernetes logos

 Iterating on code can be fast, but finding the error is not.
 ML workloads are long-running, and distributed execution makes everything much more complex.
 Slurm execution is running a bash command, and what happens after is ungovernable.

-- Cascading failures: Failures can easily destroy the entire environment and leave nothing to debug.
-Many teams must jury-rig tooling to dump state on CUDA/NCCL crashes.
+• Cascading failures: Failures can easily destroy the entire environment and leave nothing to debug.
+Many teams must jury-rig tooling to dump state to the shared filesystem on CUDA/NCCL crashes.

-- No fault transparency or handling: Relatedly, there’s no propagation of errors and no recourse when they happen; errors must be handled entirely from within the application itself, with no “catching” possible.
-Some have adopted Ray on Slurm (on Kubernetes!) to try to propagate errors more transparently to a single node.
+• No fault transparency or handling: Relatedly, there’s no propagation of errors and no recourse when they happen; errors must be handled entirely from within the application itself, with no “catching” possible.
+The only recourse is almost always to simply rerun from a checkpoint.
+Some have adopted Ray on Slurm (on Kubernetes!) to propagate some errors more transparently within the workload.

-- Fixed-size resources: A Slurm workload requests a single size of compute for the entire workload, without an easy way to decompose each task into the right resource size.
+• Fixed-size resources: A Slurm workload requests a single size of compute for the entire workload, without an easy way to decompose each task into the right resource size.
 This can often mean leaving hundreds or thousands of CPUs idle while the GPUs work.
+Even with Slurm-on-Kubernetes frameworks where multiple pods could theoretically be run on a node, they must be pre-sliced into fixed sizes for Slurm, compared to dynamic sizing and bin-packing on Kubernetes.

 Poor Reproducibility